Part one was Osaka and the Shinkansen, this time around, we roam Tokyo. 🙂

 The nearest station to the tower is the Onarimon station on the Mita line.
 The closest JR Yamanote Line is the Hamamatsucho Station which is a 15-20 minute walk away.

-For anime fans and otakus, if Akihabara is huge of a district for you and you do not want to spend too much time on finding building and roaming around more than three malls for goods, Nakano Broadway is another choice for you.
+For anime fans and otakus, if Akihabara is huge of a district for you and you do not want to spend too much time on looking and roaming around more than three malls for goods, Nakano Broadway is another choice for you.

 Nakano Broadway is a single establishment that houses various shops that specializes in anime merchandise and manga selection.
 You could check out each floor depending on the goods you wanted.
 Second and third floors practically have more anime and manga merchandise.